-The governing board will approve the RSHE policy, and hold the Head of School to account for its implementation.
+The governing board will approve the RSE policy, and hold the Headteacher to account for its implementation.
 The governing board has delegated the approval of this policy to The Governors' Curriculum and Staffing Committee.
 The Governing Body will review this policy annually and assess its implementation and effectiveness.

-12.2 The Head of School
+12.2 The Headteacher

-The Head of School is responsible for ensuring that RSHE is taught consistently across the Academy, and for managing requests to withdraw students from non-statutory/non-science components of RSHE (see section 9).
+The Headteacher is responsible for ensuring that RSHE is taught consistently across the Academy, and for managing requests to withdraw students from non-statutory/non-science components of RSE (see section 9).